Skip to content

 Loss history included: Yes

-Loss data for smaller institutions: Not specified
+Loss data for smaller institutions: Yes, no exceptions specified

 Loss threshold: Losses over CHF 25,000 should be included in loss history